Chapter 1:

 He put on the traditional wear, took out his bow, and stepped onto the range.
 On there, he showed his first smile of the day.

-After steadying his breathing, Yumino drew back the string of the bow, fixed his eyes on the target, and shot his first arrow.
+After steadying his breathing, Yumino drew back the string of his bow, fixed his eyes on the target, and shot his first arrow.

 A miss.

-Yumino let out a deep sigh.
+He let out a deep sigh...
 He was going to lose another competition.

 At 11 am, Yumino was getting ready to take the stage.

 "Yo!
-Good luck out there."
-An overly friendly member of the staff tried to encourage him, but he only received a forced smile in response.
+Good luck out there!" an overly friendly member of the staff tried to encourage him, but Yumino only gave a forced smile in return.

 When his turn came, the man thought about leaving the range.
 He thought that turning back may bring less shame than repeating the disastrous training session he had that morning.